Philliec459/Marine-ObjectDetection-and-InstanceSegmentation-using-Detectron2-developing-our-own-Training-Weights/README.md

 At this time we are a bit unclear as to how to employ a validation set in the actual Detectron2 training process.
 This will be added at a later date if found to add value, which it should.

 Tools being employed:

+- Colab for training and weights
+- Ubuntu 18.04
+- Jetson Xavier Development kit
+- Video Camera ?

 - OpenCPN
 - I was sending iPad GPS location data to OpenCPN using GPS2ZIP
-- on land using Boat Beacon with AIS targets being captured on iPad, and OpenCPN is networked into Boat Beacon.
+- Now (on land) using Boat Beacon with AIS targets being captured on iPad, and OpenCPN is networked into Boat Beacon.
 - Can use python VDRplayer to stream from nmea .txt file to OpenCPN for display
 - iCom M506 AIS Receiver/VHF
-- NMEA2k Network - need to exploit this further
+- NMEA2k Network - need to exploit this further and add wifi to boat NMEA 2k
-- Jetson Xavier Development kit
-- Ubuntu 18.04
-- Video Camera ?
--
 -